hanzhi713/FMII/README.md

 ## Running the code

 The header FMII.h only depends on Eigen3. main.cpp dependents on matplotlibcpp (which is header only) to plot the lines.
+Since matplotlibcpp depends on Python, you may need to change the makefile to use the version of python installed on your system.

 ```
 make && ./main